GustavoASC/google-drive-vscode/README.md

 ## Features

 ### Preview file content
-You can preview file content directly from drive with your current VSCode theme.
+You can preview file content directly from VSCode with your favorite theme.
+This way tou don't need to download file to disk.

 !['File preview' File preview](img/gif/preview.gif)